3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 </html>
 ```

-1. The DOCTYPE tag is special and doesn't get closed.
+1. The DOCTYPE tag is special and doesn't get a closing tag.
 It also is the only tag that can have non-alpha-numeric (letters/numbers) values in it.
-1. html: shows where the html begins
+2. html: shows where the html begins
-1. head: contains content specifically for the browser, not the user, to see (e.g.- meta tags, google analytics scripts).
+3. head: contains content specifically for the browser, not the user, to see (e.g.- meta tags, google analytics scripts).
   - The `head` section is important for search engines, as it helps provide additional information about the website.
 Anything within the opening and closing `<head>` tags will **NOT** be displayed on the page.
   - The `<head>` tags are placed right after the opening `<html>` tag, and before the opening `<body>` tag.

-1. body: contains all the content that the user will see when viewing the html in a web browser like Chrome, Firefox, etc.
+4. body: contains all the content that the user will see when viewing the html in a web browser like Chrome, Firefox, etc.

-1. title: This is what shows up in your browser tab.
+5. title: This is what shows up in your browser tab.

 ** These are the 4 pairs of tags: html, head, title and body that are mandatory for every web page.